zqx1392/hello-world/README.md

 - midnight oasis
 - check current WNB and tinkerbell price
 - try using new usb boot?
-- ask fucking nut first?
+- ask fucking nut first for transferring?

 do it now
 - jdrama